Meet the Hardy Citrus

 LEMON – Citrus limon ‘Genoa’ – Similar to the familiar ‘Eureka’ lemon but hardier.
 An Italian cultivar with vigorous, compact growth perfect for container culture, great production, and good cold tolerance.
 Zone 9.

-LEMON – Citrus limon ‘Lisbon’ – Fruit quite similar to ‘Eureka’.
+LEMON – Citrus limon ‘Lisbon’ – One of the most popular of all lemons with classic acidity and flavour and few seeds.
+Fruit quite similar to ‘Eureka’.
 Thornier, dense foliage.
-Good year-round producer.
+Good year-round producer and beautiful purple new growth.
 Somewhat more resistant to cold than ‘Eureka’ once established.
+An heirloom cultivar likely from Portugal.
 Zone 9.

 LEMON – Citrus limon ‘Santa Teresa’ Feminello – The most popular of Italian lemons.
 Highly productive with medium sized fruit with a characteristic nipple at the end.
 High acid content perfect for making limoncello.
 Zone 9.